Resolve IRS Debt Without Filing Bankruptcy

 Option 1: Settle for Less with an Offer in Compromise

-The IRS Offer in Compromise (OIC) program allows you to settle your tax debt for less than the full amount owed if:
+The IRS Offer in Compromise (OIC) program allows you to settle tax debt for less through an Offer in Compromise if:

 • You can’t afford to pay in full